Global QCD analysis of spin PDFs in the proton with high-$x$ and lattice constraints: Introduction

 An illustrative example of this has been the attempt to extract the strange quark helicity distribution, $\Delta s$, utilizing semi-inclusive pion and kaon production data, which demonstrated that in the absence of assumptions about flavor SU(3) symmetry, the polarized strange content of the proton is consistent with zero~\cite{Sato:2019yez, Moffat:2021dji}.
 Removing theoretical constraints associated with flavor SU(3) symmetry and assumptions about PDF positivity beyond leading order further revealed that the world data, including the important jet production data from polarized $pp$ collisions at RHIC~\cite{STAR:2014wox, STAR:2019yqm, STAR:2021mfd, STAR:2021mqa, PHENIX:2010aru}, were not sufficient to determine the sign of the gluon polarization, $\Delta g$~\cite{Zhou:2022wzm, Karpie:2023nyg}.
 Only when combining the world data with constraints from lattice QCD simulations of pseudo-Ioffe time distributions sensitive to $\Delta g$, together with high precision large-$x$ data from Jefferson Lab, was it possible to eliminate the possibility of negative gluon polarization from the conventional positive solutions in a model independent manner~\cite{Hunt-Smith:2024khs}.
 These studies affirm the need for a diverse set of observables, both experimental and, more recently, from lattice QCD, across a wide range of energies to provide detailed, model independent determinations of the parton helicity structure of the proton from low $x$ to high~$x$. \\

+In previous global QCD analyses, the JAM collaboration has undertaken a systematic study of spin-dependent PDFs within a Bayesian Monte Carlo framework, using a holistic approach in which ultimately the polarized and unpolarized PDFs, along with fragmentation functions, and in some cases lattice observables, are fitted simultaneously~\cite{Jimenez-Delgado:2013boa, Sato:2016tuz, Ethier:2017zbq, Cocuzza:2022jye, Zhou:2022wzm, Karpie:2023nyg, Hunt-Smith:2024khs}.
+Early JAM analyses focused on consistently describing the available DIS polarization asymmetry data, including subleading hadron and nuclear effects relevant particularly at high $x$ and low momentum transfers $Q^2$~\cite{Jimenez-Delgado:2013boa, Sato:2016tuz}.
+Subsequent studies incorporated polarized SIDIS, single-inclusive $e^+ e^-$ annihilation (SIA), and polarized $W/Z$ production data to identify the flavor dependence of the polarized sea at small $x$~\cite{Ethier:2017zbq, Cocuzza:2022jye}, and polarized jet data along with lattice QCD matrix elements to constrain the polarization of the gluon~\cite{Zhou:2022wzm, Karpie:2023nyg, Hunt-Smith:2024khs}.

-Here we present a new comprehensive global QCD analysis of helicity-dependent PDFs, combining all available data from inclusive DIS on protons, deuterons, and $^3$He, semi-inclusive production of pion, kaons and other hadrons from protons and deuterons, as well as inclusive $W$ boson and jet production in singly and doubly polarized $pp$ collisions.
+In this paper we combine the elements from these earlier studies and perform a new comprehensive global QCD analysis of helicity-dependent PDFs covering both the small-$x$ and large-$x$ regions, combining all available data from inclusive DIS on protons, deuterons, and $^3$He, semi-inclusive production of pion, kaons and other hadrons from protons and deuterons, as well as inclusive $W$ boson and jet production in singly and doubly polarized $pp$ collisions.
 For the DIS data, we study the dependence of the fit results on the cut in the hadron final state invariant mass, $W$, to determine the extent to which high-$x$ data can provide stable results for the leading twist (LT) distributions.
 This requires taking into account target mass effects and other power corrections to the LT formulation, which we determine phenomenologically from the data.
 Along with the helicity-dependent PDFs, we also simultaneously fit the unpolarized PDFs and parton to hadron fragmentation functions, as in the earlier JAM analysis in Ref.~\cite{Cocuzza:2022jye}.
 The resulting set of PDFs, which we refer to by the moniker \mbox{``JAMpol25''}, are constrained over the range $0.005 \lesssim x \lesssim 0.85$ for scales down to the charm quark mass, $\mu^2 = m_c^2$.